 "I suppose we'd best be going soon then."
 Germaine nodded with determination.
 "No need to waste the daylight.
 I'll go gather a few things and be back within the hour, Captain."

 "Aye lad, we'll be here waitin' for ye." the Captain assured, patting him on the back and turning back to head over to his men.

 With a growing feeling of dread Germaine headed to his office, where he kept multitudes of useful items stashed for exactly such a predicament.
 He grabbed a spare set of clothes and a set of robes for the Courts, along with some necessities and his case notes, leaving an updated copy on his desk for Doctor Fredericks to add to while he was away.
 Before locking up, he took one last look around at the room that held so many memories and years of his life, and sighed, hoping against hope that he would be back there soon, with this gruesome case resolved.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Pip BlackWrite a Review